dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

         duration: 5s
         maxRetries: 3

-    # Circuit breakers are automatically instantiated per component and app endpoint.
+    # circuit breakers are automatically instantiated per component and app endpoint.
-    # Circuit breakers maintain counters that can live as long as the Dapr sidecar.
+    # circuit breakers maintain counters that can live as long as the Dapr sidecar.
     circuitBreakers:
+      simpleCB:
+        maxRequests: 1
+        timeout: 30s
+        trip: consecutiveFailures >= 5

       pubsubCB:
         maxRequests: 1
         interval: 8s
         timeout: 45s
         trip: consecutiveFailures > 8

-  # This section specifies policies for:
-  # * service invocation
-  # * requests to components
+  # targets are what named policies are applied to.
+Dapr supports 3 target types - apps, components and actors
   targets:
     apps:
       appB:
         timeout: general
         retry: important
-        # Circuit breakers for services are scoped per endpoint (e.g. hostname + port).
+        # circuit breakers for services are scoped per endpoint (e.g. hostname + port).
-        # When a breaker is tripped, that route is removed from load balancing for the configured `timeout` duration.
+        # when a breaker is tripped, that route is removed from load balancing for the configured `timeout` duration.
-        circuitBreaker: general
+        circuitBreaker: simpleCB

     actors:
       myActorType: # custom Actor Type Name
         timeout: general
         retry: important
-        # Circuit breakers for actors are scoped by type, id, or both.
+        # circuit breakers for actors are scoped by type, id, or both.
-        # When a breaker is tripped, that type or id is removed from the placement table for the configured `timeout` duration.
+        # when a breaker is tripped, that type or id is removed from the placement table for the configured `timeout` duration.
-        circuitBreaker: general
+        circuitBreaker: simpleCB
         circuitBreakerScope: both
         circuitBreakerCacheSize: 5000

     components:
-      # For state stores, policies apply to saving and retrieving state.
+      # for state stores, policies apply to saving and retrieving state.
       statestore1: # any component name -- happens to be a state store here
         outbound:
           timeout: general
-          retry: general
+          retry: retryForever
-          # Circuit breakers for components are scoped per component configuration/instance (e.g. redis1).
+          # circuit breakers for components are scoped per component configuration/instance (e.g. redis1).
-          # When this breaker is tripped, all interaction to that component is prevented for the configured `timeout` duration.
+          # when this breaker is tripped, all interaction to that component is prevented for the configured `timeout` duration.
-          circuitBreaker: general
+          circuitBreaker: simpleCB

       pubsub1: # any component name -- happens to be a pubsub broker here
         outbound: